8 Best Wide Running Shoes (2021 Reviews)

 Extra lugs, solid support beams and rock plates, and good cushioning can all provide stability.
 Be aware of what will suit your needs best.
-You’ll need to take into consideration the type of terrain and whether you normally encounter when you run to get a shoe that fits your lifestyle.
+You’ll need to take into consideration the type of terrain and weather you normally encounter when you run to get a shoe that fits your lifestyle.

 We looked for standard running shoe features that offer stability for a variety of circumstances and extra support for wide feet, like good treads and solid construction that doesn’t cause your foot to roll one way or the other.

-If you know that you have other issues that require you to have a running shoe that offers more stability then just make sure to take a look at the shoes that have additional stability features.
 Stability is especially important if you are an overpronator, suffer from Plantar Fasciitis, or if you have weaker ankles that make your feet roll out a lot.